-Harvest Hosts is a one-of-a-kind membership program for RVers, offering free overnight accommodations in a variety of unique locations across North America.
-Of the 1139+ number of Harvest Hosts available, about 200 consist of specific attractions, such as restaurants, theme parks, museums, and more.
+Harvest Hosts is a one-of-a-kind membership program for RVers, offering overnight accommodations with no camping fees in a variety of unique locations across North America.
+Of the 2377+ number of Harvest Hosts available, about 200 consist of specific attractions, such as restaurants, theme parks, museums, and more.
 Of these locations, many are museums, and these museums feature a diverse variety of themes, such as cultural, historic, and scientific topics.
 One of these stops is the Cherokee Heritage Center, a nonprofit, historical site in Tahlequah, Oklahoma.
 About a mile off of Highway 62, visitors can find this excellent location nestled amongst an area of wooded land.
 The center features the Cherokee National Museum and two living Cherokee villages.

 The Cherokee Heritage Center is the premier cultural center for Cherokee tribal history, culture, and the arts.
 It is located in the heart of the Cherokee Nation in Tahlequah, Oklahoma.
 It began with the Cherokee National History Society’s establishment in 1963.
 The society consisted of a group of visionary Cherokee citizens who shared a desire to establish a permanent culture-keeping institution for the Cherokee people.
 This group later became the Board of Trustees of the Cherokee National Historical Society.
 They then received designation as a non-profit organization in 1964.
 Later on, the society secured forty-four acres of land near Tahlequah, Oklahoma, and the Cherokee Heritage Center was born.